Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 See Something Say Something

 While staff and volunteers are always looking out for your safety, you are the number one security guard.
 If you see something suspicious, do not hesitate to alert race staff or law enforcement in the area.
-LMPD will be on the race route and on the Belvedere to assist.
+LMPD will be on the race route and at Fourth Street Live! to assist.